linsimontao/tdt-2022-front/README.md

-### Setup Instructions

-1. Create your new Customer Collab Repo using this template
-2. Name your repo using the convention Customer_Name-Collab (Ex.
-Fishidy-Collab)
-3. Edit the Readme.md file and replace all placeholders with the correct info (Ex.
-[CUSTOMER] [TAM Handle])
-4. Go to Settings/Features and click Set Up Templates
-5. Click Preview and Edit and customize each issue template with the correct Github handles
-6. Save and Commit your updated Issue Templates
-7. Remove these setup instructions from the Readme.md file
-8. Go to Settings/Collaborators and add Team Mapbox in the teams section and start inviting your customers as Collaborators via their Github handles (set their permission level to "Write")

-# [CUSTOMER] Collab Repo
+# [Tour de Tohoku] Collab Repo
-A collaboration channel between Mapbox and [CUSTOMER] teams.
+A collaboration channel for [Tour de Tohoku] team.

 ## Guidelines

-To save everyone's email inboxes, [let's create issues](https://github.com/mapbox/Customer_Collab_Repo/issues) here in the repo whenever we have questions regarding tech, product, implementation, process, etc.
+To save everyone's email inboxes, [let's create issues](https://github.com/mapbox/tour-de-tohoku/issues) here in the repo whenever we have questions regarding tech, product, implementation, process, etc.

 All issue posts will create notifications to the team.